 By faith you know the Lord is working in your life and your situations and that He is helping you work out your salvation (Philippians 2:12), but when all you see are problems, it can be hard to “see” Jesus.
 “LEAD ME!”
 That is your prayer.
-You need the Rock that is Jesus Christ, but if you can’t see Him or if you’ve wandered off course, ask and He will lead you to where He is.
+You need the Rock of your salvation that is Jesus Christ, but if you can’t see Him or if you’ve wandered off course, ask and He will lead you to where He is.